-We can illustrate this with the AND domain.
-Recall that from the discussion of the identifier attributes above, aggregation based on COUNTS considering x and y values of related entities performed very well (AUC = 0.97).
+We can illustrate this with the AND domain, if we allow x and y to be observed (in contrast with the main results).
+Recall from the discussion of the identifier attributes above that aggregation based on COUNTS considering x and y values of related entities performed very well (AUC = 0.97).
 Aggregation using only the identifiers of related attributes (using CCVD) did not perform quite as well (AUC = 0.92), but nevertheless performed remarkably given that x and y were hidden.
-Now, consider how these results change as increasing class noise is present.
-The left plot in Figure 10 compares the sensitivity of CCVD and COUNTS to class-noise as a function of the noise level (p percent of both training and test class labels are reassigned randomly from a uniform distribution).
+Now, consider how these results change as class noise increases.
+The left plot in Figure 7 compares the sensitivity of CCVD and COUNTS to class-noise as a function of the noise level (p percent of training and test class labels are reassigned randomly from a uniform distribution).
 Both aggregation methods appear to be equally noise sensitive: the performance degradations track closely.